 Sara May Love Gallery - This annual tradition of Gadsden Arts showcases recent art by the area’s top artists and artists new to the region.
-Now in its 30th year, the Art in Gadsden exhibition was the foundation for the Gadsden Arts Center & Museum.
+Art in Gadsden has now reached its 30th year, a mileston for the museum as this was the foundation for the Gadsden Arts Center & Museum.
 The founders of the Art in Gadsden exhibition, Beth Appleton and David Harbaugh, wanted to bring fine art to Gadsden County, foster the careers of local artists, and draw the community together through this special event.
 Beginning in 1989, Art in Gadsden was displayed in empty downtown storefronts in Quincy, all put together and organized by a dedicated and all volunteer community.
-This exhibition draws visitors and patrons from across the region each year, showcasing art from 67 selected artists.
-This is an exciting opportunity for regional artists to share their work and for Gadsden Arts to celebrate the creativity within our community.
+This exhibition draws visitors and patrons from across the region each year, and is an exciting opportunity for regional artists to share their work and for Gadsden Arts to celebrate the creativity within our community.

 If you would like to be added to the artist email list for next year, please contact Curator Angie Barry.
 For artists who have applied, please note acceptance or non acceptance letters were mailed out June 15, 2018.